-Charles A. “Chuck” Wight took office as the 12th president of Weber State University on Jan.
-1, 2013.
-A distinguished scholar and academic leader, he has more than 28 years of experience in higher education.
+Charles A. Wight, the 12th president of Weber State University, is a distinguished scholar and academic leader with more than three decades of experience in higher education.

 Keeping college affordable

 Expanding the diversity of the university in order to reflect the diversity of its community